 Tyler let out a snort.
 “I didn’t do that.
 That was all you, kiddo.”

 I shook my head.
 “I did not!”

-The lights flickered violently upon my outburst, and I shrieked when one of them popped.
-No shards fell like in class but I still shrunk away, trembling.
-My hands were stinging abruptly.
-When I examined them, they were bright red.
-That happy tingle that I felt throughout my body seemed to be pooling in my palms as they erupted into tremors.
+The lights flickered upon my outburst, and I shrieked when one of them popped.
+No shards fell like in class, but I still shrank away, trembling.
+My hands were stinging abruptly when I examined them.
+They were bright red.
+That happy tingle that I felt throughout my body seemed to be pooling in my palms.
 I curled them into fists and blinked hard at the tears pricking my eyes.

 “Dialla—” Tyler began.

 “Just leave me alone!”
 I pushed off Dimitri and darted into the depths of my basement.
 Closer than my room upstairs, it was the quickest route to a sanctuary.

 Slamming the door behind me, I collapsed onto the ground and closed my eyes.

 The pain had subsided, but the redness lingered on my palms.
 Magic, marks, sorcerers . . . all of this seemed like something out of a dream.
 The stinging mark served as a constant reminder that I was in reality.
 The thoughts did lead me to wonder what would happen next.
 Could I really control something as potent as this?
 While I was sure Tyler and Mom would help me, intimidating thoughts mixed with anxiety in my head.
 Even if I did get control, it wasn’t like I could tell this to Tracy, or anyone else I knew.
 It didn’t sound like there were any detrimental laws against telling normal humans, but there had to be consequences of sorts.
 Would her memory be wiped?
 Would she forget me completely?
 I would rather be stuck lying to her than have her not remember our friendship.